Updates for Businesses & Employees

 You can apply for a loan using the Paycheck Protection Program Application Form.

-2. Employer tax credit
+2. Employer tax credits

 On March 18, 2020, a bill proposing federally-mandated paid sick leave and paid leave benefits passed in the Senate and was signed into law.

-To offset these paid time off costs and help alleviate some of the burden from employers, the new legislation provides a business tax credit, equal to 100% of the benefits doled out during this time.
+To offset these paid time off costs and help alleviate some of the burden from employers, the legislation provides a business tax credit, equal to 100% of the benefits doled out during this time.
 Business tax credits directly lower a business’s tax liability, dollar-for-dollar.

 Self-employed individuals can also claim this tax credit if giving themselves paid sick leave.